-- Be a “Friendly Responsible Adult Presence (FRAP)” for Junior Yearly Meeting or a Teacher for Children’s Program: to apply, see the Adult Allies to Youth / Youth Workers page.
+- Come for free: Be a “Friendly Responsible Adult Presence (FRAP)” for Junior Yearly Meeting or a Teacher for Children’s Program: to apply, see the Adult Allies to Youth / Youth Workers page.
 Registration fees for Annual Session are waived for FRAPs and Teachers.
-Applications due May 20th.
+Applications due in May.
 (After the deadline: feel free to ask the program’s clerk if they are still seeking applications.)

 Past Fun Events (Archive)